SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 Signal Processing Overview
 ==========================
 A typical analog read-out chain, also called analog front-end, for a semiconductor detector consists of a charge sensitive amplifier (CSA), a pulse shaping amplifier (SHA) and digitization circuit which simplest implementation is a comparator (COMP), as shown in the picture below.
-The CSA converts the charge signal of the connected detector diode to a voltage step equal to the ratio of signal charge and feedback capacitance (Qsig/Cf).
-The shaping amplifier acts on the CSA output as a signal filter with a band-pass transfer function.
+The CSA converts the charge signal of a detector diode (or an injection circuit) to a voltage step according to the feedback capacitance **Cf**.
+The shaping amplifier (SHA) acts on the CSA output as a signal filter with a band-pass transfer function.
 By adjusting its band-pass center frequency the signal-to-noise ratio of the signal processing chain can be optimized.
 The comparator compares the output of the shaped signal with a programmable threshold.
 When the input signal is above the threshold, the comparator output goes high and flags a signal hit to the digital read-out logic.

 .. figure:: images/AFE_signal_flow.png
     :width: 600